 - Form tutors will spend one session per week discussing the behaviour with the students in their care.
-This it to ensure that any drift away from social norms are picked up quickly and support is put in place for those who need it. - Assemblies are used to communicate key messages about our values. - All students practise the key academy routines each term.
+This it to ensure that any drift away from social norms are picked up quickly and support is put in place for those who need it. - Assemblies are used to communicate key messages about our values. - All students practise the key academy routines each term. - Restorative approaches to build positive relationships and support students to... - establish a respectful rapport with people - listen and respond calmly, empathically and without interruption or judgment to all sides of an issue - inspire a sense of safety and trust - express their thoughts, feelings and needs appropriately - appreciate the impact of people's thoughts, feelings, beliefs and unmet needs on their behaviours - find their own solutions

-Academy Routines
+• Academy Routines